OGarland001/Azure-Sentinel-SIEM/README.md

 Extracted the data from the raw data logs

 ![Alt text](image-5.png)

 removed my public IP when I was first testing the logs

 ### Setup Azure Sentinel

 This will allow for us to map the data coming from the logs and place the geolocation we are tracking on the map.

-Final Setup, Very nice i marked out my IP.
+Final Setup, Very nice I marked out my IP.

 ![Alt text](image-6.png)

 checking out the usernames tried for each attempt